adarshcode/CustomCourses/SOLID/README.md

 ## Study Paths

-### Absolute Beginners
+### New to SOLID Principles
-Start with Chapter 1 and work through sequentially.
-Focus on understanding the concepts before diving into complex examples.
+Start with Chapter 1 for OOP review, then work through sequentially.
+Focus on understanding design principles and recognizing code smells.

-### Intermediate Developers
+### Experienced Developers
-If you know basic OOP, you can start with Chapter 6 (SOLID principles).
-Review earlier chapters if needed for C# syntax.
+If you know OOP well, you can start with Chapter 6 (SOLID principles).
+Review earlier chapters for C# syntax and advanced examples.

-### Interview Preparation
+### System Design Interview Preparation
 Focus on Chapters 6-12 for design principles and patterns.
 Chapters 15-16 are excellent for discussing code quality.

 ## Getting Help